lucazanella/AnomalyCLIP/README.md

 docker build -t anomalyclip -f docker/Dockerfile .
 ```

-Run the docker image by mounting the project root to /usr/src/app in the docker container:
+Run the docker image by mounting the project root to `/usr/src/app` and the datasets folder to `/usr/src/datasets` in the docker container:

 ```bash
 docker run --gpus '"device=0"' --rm -it -v /path/to/directory/AnomalyCLIP/:/usr/src/app -v /path/to/directory/datasets/:/usr/src/datasets anomalyclip /bin/bash